oKermorgant/ros_management_tools/README.md

 ros1ws # ros1 is now active and will be active in new terminals, [ROS1] is displayed as well
 ```

+Using this argument also means that if you run e.g. a IDE from a terminal it will always get the suitable workspaces and options.

 ### Recommended arguments

 While the default behavior is to stick to what ROS 2 expects (e.g. source in every terminal, do not change the prompt, communicate on the whole network), the recommended way to source the script is to activate all of them: